 This paper concludes that Specific dietary and lifestyle factors are independently associated with long-term weight gain, with a substantial aggregate effect and implications for strategies to prevent obesity.

-Tucker Goodrich has done a superb job in drilling down into the details of this study [and you can down load that direct by using the link below].
+Tucker Goodrich has done a superb job in drilling down into the details of this study.

 You can subscribe directly to him to find out more (also free).